 The most marvelous natural sight is the Maranjab dessert which is just an hour far from the city where you can experience an untouched scene with sand dunes and Salt Lake. kashan Close to the city of Kashan, in the middle of the red mountains of Natanz there is a small village of Abyaneh which dates back to the Sasanid era (over 15 centuries ago). design This is one of the most traditional villages that has kept its structure with red buildings and traditional costumes during centuries. travel

 Yazd is the city located in the central dessert of Iran that has kept its traditional structure better than any other cities in Iran Private Tours In every corner of the city there are traditional building that rarely can be found other cities regarding the traditional wind-catchers on their roofs. lonely planet In addition to the total traditional structure there are so many attractive sites which are exclusive to this city. holiday

 Amirchakhmagh square, Dowlat abad garden with the tallest wind-catcher in the world, the Jameh mosque, traditional water reservoirs, Qanats and the Zorasterian fire temple are the most important attractions of the city. civilization Not far from Yazd you can reach to a small city called Meybod.
 Narin castle, the pigeon tower, the traditional Ice house and the Caravanserai are the magnificent attractive places that you can visit in this small city. map

-As it was mentioned earlier in this article, Tourism in Iran is not merely concentrated in the central Iran.
+As it was mentioned earlier in this article, Trip to Iran is not merely concentrated in the central Iran.
 Exactly on the west you reach to Kermanshah with lots of attractions inside and outside. american Inside the city you can visit Kermanshah Old bazaar, Takiyeh of Moaven-ol-molk, Emad-al-Dowleh complex and a number of museums. attraction

 Outside the city just in the northwest of Kermanshah the symbol of its attraction is standing.
 Taqe Bostan which is a series of rocks showing the Power of the Persian Empire. foreign Other attraction outside the city are Bisotun Rock Relief and Inscription, Taqe Bostan National Park, and the Parave Cave. beautiful

 If you take the Iran classic tourist route by moving southward from Tehran, your final destination is the city of poetry and capital of Acamenid dynasty, Shiraz. mosque A few kilometers before Shiraz you can visit Pasargadae complex which includes the magnificent tomb of Cyrus the Great and the remaining of his palaces. visit If you get closer to the city the majestic Persepolis is waiting for you to share its magnificence with you.

 Created by Darius the great, Persepolis is the reflection of the rich civilization in the Acamenid era. safety When you enter the city you still so many monuments are waiting for you. from the Vakil complex (including mosque, bathhouse and bazaar) to the Nasirolmolk mosque (known as the pink mosque), the mausoleums of the poets, Qavam garden, Eram, garden, Shahcheragh holy shrine and Karimkhan Castle. guide

 As it is mentioned earlier, Iran Tours is very broad and the tourist attractions are spread all around Iran in small and big cities and all are evidences of the pure and rich civilization of ancient Iran. industry If you are keenly interested in traveling to Iran and enjoy the most beautiful places there, then I would recommend that you read the article 25 Things to Know Before You Visit Iran. board

 Tehran travel blog